Mo2gen/Obama-Prism/README.md

 # Obama Prism
 ## What the fuck is this?
-Ever wondered what kind of mod would be produced when someone stays up until 5am with a friend and fills a random hoi4 state map?
-Yeah this kinda shit happens.
-Expect lots of weird shit, shitty code and experimental features as you join me in my modding journy
+Have you ever wondered what kind of mod would be produced when someone stays up until 5am with a friend and fills out a random hoi4 state map?
+Yeah, this kind of shit happens.
+Expect lots of weird shit, shitty code and experimental features as you join me in my modding journey
 <br>
 ## Things i like to complain about
 ```